 Most bad marks on your credit report have a quicker expiration date.
 Under the Fair Credit Reporting Act, negative data such as late payments and foreclosures must come off the credit report after seven years.

 In addition, potential lenders take into account the amount of credit still in use once a card and its associated credit limit gets canceled.
-That’s because credit bureaus and lenders are interested in what is known as a balance-to-limit ratio, also known as your credit utilization ratio, which compares the amount of credit being used to the amount of total credit available to the borrower.
+That’s because credit bureaus and lenders are interested in your balance-to-limit ratio, also known as your credit utilization ratio, which compares the amount of credit being you’re currently using to the amount of total credit available to you.

 Depending on your total available credit, closing a credit card account with a high credit limit could hurt your credit score, particularly if you have high balances on other cards or loans.
-To make sure closing one card doesn’t impact your score, pay off balances on all other cards.
-If you have zero balances, your credit utilization rate is zero, and won’t be impacted by the loss of a balance.
-However, experts say this step may be unnecessary for most people.
+To make sure closing one card doesn’t impact your score, pay off the balances on all your other cards.
+If you have zero balances, your credit utilization rate is zero, so won’t be impacted by the loss of a balance.

 When does closing a credit card make sense?